The following are quotes that are relevant to you as Married Men. They can help you to live with your wives in “an

 • Too many men today make the assumption that they can work 12 hours a day.
 And then they can spend all of their spare time pursuing their favorite hobby.
 They can watch the same episode of Sports Center for hours and their wife is ok because he brings home the paycheck.
 I’ve had talks with men about this misconception.
 They tell me, “I will slow down one day!”
 But this is a lie …even if the man fully believes it.
 AND, if “one day” ever does arrive it will be a day full of regrets.

 • Make loving your wife a part of your everyday schedule just like brushing your teeth.
 You can’t just brush your teeth once and expect to have fresh breath the rest of your life.
 The same is true with loving your wife.
 (Lysa Terkeurst, Capture Her Heart)

 • Our wives need to be cherished.
 They need to be cared for, and they need to be reminded of that.
 Covenantal love is not silent.
-Some guys think because they said it 20 years ago, that it’s still in effect until they revoke it.
+Some guys think because they said it 20 years ago, that it’s still in effect.
 That doesn’t do a lot for a woman.
 A woman needs to be reminded through verbal words, and through written words.
-She needs tender words, tender touch, maybe even carrying the garbage out – some household duties that would communicate to her that you love her.
+She needs tender words, tender touch, maybe even carrying the garbage out.
+Do some household duties that would communicate to her that you love her.